-It seems like the whole city turns green one day every March.
-St. Patrick’s Day in Nashville is a celebration of the Irish in all of us, even if your ancestors never stepped foot on the Emerald Isle.
+St. Patrick’s Day is a celebration of the Irish in all of us, even if your ancestors never stepped foot on the Emerald Isle.
 Despite the ongoing pandemic, there are still plenty of fun things to do and they can get started fairly early in the morning on St. Patrick’s Day.

 Alcohol is usually incorporated into the festivities every St. Patrick’s Day.
-And it is because of this that the rates of drunk driving tend to spike during the holiday.
+Because of this, the rates of drunk driving tend to spike heavily during the holiday.
 This leads to more accidents, more injuries, and more arrests.

 So how can you enjoy your day without falling victim to a drunk driver or even a DUI?
-How can you avoid needing to call a Nashville accident attorney?
-We’ve put together a guide to keep you safe this St. Patrick’s Day in Nashville.
+How can you avoid needing to call an accident attorney?
+We’ve put together a guide to help keep you safe this St. Patrick’s Day.

 Here’s an infographic from the folks at Sobering Up that does a great job of laying out the dangers of drinking and driving on St. Patrick’s Day: